ory/hydra/README.md

 ### 5 minutes tutorial: Run your very own OAuth2 environment

-The **[tutorial](https://www.ory.sh/docs/next/hydra/5min-tutorial)** teaches you to set up ORY Hydra, a Postgres instance and an exemplary identity provider written in React using docker compose.
+The **[tutorial](https://www.ory.sh/docs/next/hydra/5min-tutorial)** teaches you to set up ORY Hydra, a Postgres instance and an exemplary identity provider written in React using docker-compose.
 It will take you about 5 minutes to complete the **[tutorial](https://www.ory.sh/docs/next/hydra/5min-tutorial)**.

 <img src="docs/images/oauth2-flow.gif" alt="OAuth2 Flow">